Vyral/base-template/_posts/2019-07-30-youre-invited-to-join-our-annual-charity-golf-event.md

 {% include pullquote.html %}

-**If you’re interested in playing, you can click on this link to register and find out more information.** 100% of what we raise goes to the kids, so we hope we’ll see you there.&nbsp;
+**If you’re interested in playing, Kim Georg at (410) 790-0714 to register and find out more information.** 100% of what we raise goes to the kids, so we hope we’ll see you there.&nbsp;

 If you have any questions in the meantime, don’t hesitate to reach out to me.
 I’d be happy to help you.&nbsp;<br>&nbsp;